 However, I found that adding just a touch of buckwheat along with the all-purpose flour in the batter produced an earthy quality that I loved.
 It pairs beautifully with smoked salmon and eggs.

-If you have trouble finding buckwheat flour, the pancake is also delicious without it.
+If you have trouble finding buckwheat flour, the pancake is still delicious without it.
 Just replace the amount of buckwheat flour in the recipe with all-purpose or whole wheat flour.

 The Dutch baby usually has a dramatic puff when you first pull it from the oven, but it is ephemeral—it becomes, well, flat as a pancake after a minute or two.
 Don’t despair.
 Your creation is just as tasty without the puff.

 I think this is a super meal for Sunday supper, but you be the judge.
-When would you like to eat it?
+By all means, eat it whenever you'd like.